 It is this potential societal impact that has inspired Kavita to become an entrepreneur.
 ‘Even the best invention is useless if it just sits on a lab bench,’ she says.
 ‘The only way for an invention to have real impact is to bring it to market.
 By licensing the FreshPaper technology through my own company I can achieve that, while also adhering to my vision and values.’

 Changing and saving lives

-In 2013, Kavitha Shukla also won the Social Venture Network Innovation Award and the Daily Record Innovator of the Year Award.
+In 2013, Kavitha Shukla also won the Social Venture Network Innovation Award.
 Congratulations to her and the Fenugreen team!